 Firstly, bookings are confirmed when the client pays a deposit.
 This provides peace of mind on both sides.
 The musician knows the client is serious about the booking, and the client knows the musicians will commit to the date.

-Trust is especially important to us and our clients, particularly as we are already receiving enquiries for 2018.
+Trust is especially important to us and our clients.
 Trust is also important to our musicians who are professionals and need to know their working schedule in advance.

 Furthermore, it helps the client to split payment into two instalments.
 Weddings and private parties are expensive, and venues, caterers, florists and other businesses can make a real dent in the event planner's bank account if everything is booked at once.